ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 ### Salary questions:

 `34) What salary are you seeking?`<br>
-I was always told to start at $1 and never be the first person to throw out a number.
+I was always told to never be the first person to throw out a number.
+If the application form requires input, I put $1.
 The idea is to waste as much of your time as possible.
 Then, get you to make me an offer and then negotiate your low ball salary number into the market rate range found on [Glassdoor](https://www.glassdoor.com/Salaries/index.htm) and [Levels.fyi](https://www.levels.fyi/) because it's too expensive for you to let me walk away.